-Weekends – plan ahead and go big on at least one weekend ride or on both if legs are up for it.
+Saturday and Sunday – plan ahead and go big on at least one-weekend ride or both if your legs are up for it.

-Weekends are when you do your big rides and planning ahead when will reduce stress, and may help with any weekend work, family and or social responsibilities.
+Weekends are when you do your big rides.
+Planning ahead will reduce stress and may help with weekend work, family and social responsibilities.

 Go easy on Friday or take the day off from training.

-You would want to be at your freshest or at least have minimal fatigue going into the weekend rides if you train during the week.
-Do a recovery ride on the Friday where average power is below 55% of FTP and heart rate is below 68% of lactate threshold heart rate or below 60% of maximum heart rate.
-Duration for recovery rides are generally 45 to 90 minutes and perceived exertion is very easy.
-Or take a rest day, stay off your feet.
+If you train during the week, you would want to be at your freshest or at least have minimal fatigue going into the weekend rides.
+Do a 45 to 90-minute recovery ride on a Friday where average power is below 55% of FTP and heart rate is below 68% of lactate threshold or below 60% of maximum... perceived exertion is very easy.
+Or take a rest day and limit time on your feet.

 Go big at the start of the monthly climbing challenge.

-Climbing repeats are great for developing power – these sessions may be nasty and evil, however riding up a climb and riding back down and doing it all again is an excellent way to gain elevation when you have limited time.
-If you have more time available then a hilly endurance ride is ideal, these are big rides where you are able to summit a lot climbs.
+Climbing repeats are great for developing power – these sessions may be nasty and evil.
+However, riding up a climb and back down and doing it all again is an excellent way to gain elevation when you have limited time.
+If you have more time, then do a hilly endurance ride.
+These are big rides where you can summit a lot of climbs.

-And a few more tips to conquer a climbing challenges:
+Here are a few more tips to conquer a climbing challenge:

 Treat it like a workout.